Last Updated: July 4, 2021

 - Investment of personal time/money

 Of course, you can still get approved for an SBA loan, even if you don’t match some of the criteria.
-For example, if you’re a startup, you can try for the SBA Microloan Program.
+For example, if you’re a startup, you can try the SBA Microloan Program.

-Otherwise, the general criteria the SBA follows when deciding whom to finance is based on common signs that a business really needs the help.
+Otherwise, the general criteria the SBA follows when deciding whom to finance is based on common signs that a business really needs help.

 You’ve been running for 2 years, you have a 6-digit annual revenue, good credit score – those are all signs that work in your favor.
+It might come in handy to have a business credit card when you want to purchase something, too.

 You have also been looking to increase your profit, but have already exhausted multiple financing options.
 You’ve invested your personal money and time towards your project.
 That helps a great deal as well.